 When food is the issue between dogs, a short term fis is feeding them in separate locations.
 For toy related guarding, remove the toy from the equation.
 In both cases, the objective is showing your dog that having other dogs around is a good thing and he’ll stop guarding.

 Let’s focus on food guarding between dogs.
 Begin by bringing the dogs to the same general area, cue them both to sit, but don’t let them get too close together.
 Place them only as close as the guarding dog feels comfortable.
 Give the second dog a treat, then the guarding dog a treat.
-When both dogs are still calm, continue the treat exercise, gradually bringing the dogs closer with each successful completion of the treat cycle.
+When both dogs are still calm, continue the treat exercise.
+Gradually bring the dogs closer with each successful completion of the treat cycle.
 Watch for signs of discomfort in the guarding dog.
 Stop the exercise if you see signs of discomfort in the guarding dog.

 Continue the exercise for 1-2 weeks, and your guarding dog will gradually come to realize having the other dog around is a good thing, and leads to yummy treats!

-Resource guarding can be scary, but with patience, time and training your dog will gain confidence that all is well and stop the behavior.
+Resource guarding can be scary.
+Patience, time and training your dog will Increases his confidence that all is well and stop the behavior.

 Source: Modern Dog Magazine, Spring 2020